hwdsl2/self-hosted-ai-stack/README.md

 ```

 Then start each service on the shared network:

+> **Note:** With manual `docker run`, wait for each dependency to become ready before starting services that use it (for example, wait for PostgreSQL and any other dependencies, such as Ollama or MCP, before LiteLLM; if using AnythingLLM, wait for LiteLLM before starting it).
+For production or shared Docker networks, change the default PostgreSQL password before first start and update every matching connection string.

 ```bash
 # PostgreSQL with pgvector (required by LiteLLM; pgvector enables vector storage for RAG)